How to Dress for Autumn-Tips & Tricks For Fall Fashion

 Yah, those cute loafers and Mary Janes you just bought?
 You better get as much use out of them before the snow hits.
 You have two months, tops.
 So, get on it girl!

 High neck sweaters and tops will make you look oh so sophisticated (and will keep you warm while doing so).
 It's a win-win.
 Tuck your curls into the neck for an extra chic and cozy element.

-Today’s post was short but sweet- kind of like autumn itself; but, I hope you were still able to get some tips out of it.
-Also, here’s hoping that your (Canadian) Thanksgiving was just as full of love and appreciation, as your tummy was full of turkey and pumpkin pie.
+Today's post was short but sweet- kind of like autumn itself; but, I hope you were still able to get some tips out of it.
+Also, here's hoping that your (Canadian) Thanksgiving is just as full of love and appreciation, as your tummy will be full of turkey and pumpkin pie.